Goutbi/Automotive-Maintenace-Analysis-Project/README.md

 ### Key Findings:

-1. **Supplier Performance**: Supplier SP003 generates the highest revenue, maintains the fastest job completion time, and has the highest customer satisfaction.
+1. **Supplier Performance**: Supplier SP004 generates the highest revenue, even though he does not maintains the fastest job completion time, but has above average customer satisfaction.
+Supplier SP009 Has the highest average customer rating and slightly better job completion time but generated less revenue due to the number of jobs and amount per jobs.
 2. **Sales Trends**: Significant increases in sales were observed in August and September, coinciding with seasonal factors such as the rainy season.
 3. **Product and Service Trends**: The **Toyota Camry** was the most serviced car model, and specific job types were linked to higher customer satisfaction.

 ### Recommendations:

-1. **Optimize Supplier Performance**: Prioritize assigning jobs to **Supplier SP003**, who performs the best in terms of job completion time and customer satisfaction.
+1. **Optimize Supplier Performance**: Prioritize assigning jobs to **Supplier SP009**, who performs the best in terms of job completion time and customer satisfaction.
 2. **Targeted Marketing**: Capitalize on the increased demand during the rainy season (August and September) with targeted campaigns.
-3. **Improve Service for Lower-Rated Suppliers**: Address areas of improvement for suppliers with lower performance, such as **Supplier SP002**.
+3. **Improve Service for Lower-Rated Suppliers**: Address areas of improvement for suppliers with lower performance, such as **Supplier SP004 & SP005**.

 ---